 Our smiles are contagious.
 They spread joy, make people happy and lift their spirits.
 If you think about it, there no good reason not to smile.
 The word for “smile” in Japanese is 微笑む (hohoemu).
 Say it with us:

 You never know when this will come in handy.
 The word you are looking for if you want to say “Japanese” in Japanese is 日本の (Nihon no).
-Here’s how a native speaker would pronounce this word.
+Here’s how a fluent speaker would pronounce this word.

 Everyone appreciates a positive answer.
 A simple “yes” or はい。(hai) can go a long way toward smoothing things over.
 Enhance your understanding by listening to how a person from Japan would say it: